uva-cs/dsa2/docs/pa/pa1.md

 After graduating UVA, you start to work for cargo airline company -- your job is to help route the packages to their destination.
 This company already has regular daily flights that are moving between the various cities carrying their overnight packages.
 Your task is to determine how to fill the remaining capacity in the aircraft with packages that were shipped using a slower (non-overnight) delivery method.

 Your algorithm will be given a graph consisting of airports (vertices) and the already-scheduled flights between them (edges).
-Each edge will have an available capacity $a$ and a total capacity $t$.
-We can then compute the *load* of the edge as $l = t - a$; that is, how much cargo is *already* on the plane.
-Additionally, we can compute the *load percentage* by calculating $p = l / t$.
+Each edge will have an available capacity *a* and a total capacity *t*.
+We can then compute the *load* of the edge as *l = t - a*; that is, how much cargo is *already* on the plane.
+Additionally, we can compute the *load percentage* by calculating *p = l / t*.

 Your goal will be to write an algorithm which finds the path from a given start airport to a destination airport which *minimizes the sum of load percentages* across the edges used.
 Note that the number of flights used is irrelevant for this assignment, as aircraft are already flying between the cities, we are simply using available capacity, and we do not care about how many days it will take for this package.
 We only care to *minimize the sum of load percentages*.
 At-capacity flights may not be used, since that aircraft cannot handle any more cargo.

-Specifically, for a given path from the start airport to the destination, the $p$ values for each edge are summed, and we are looking for the lowest sum of load capacities for all available paths.
+Specifically, for a given path from the start airport to the destination, the *p* values for each edge are summed, and we are looking for the lowest sum of load capacities for all available paths.
 An example of this computation is provided in the Example section below.

 For this assignment, we will assume that all packages weigh the same amount (1 unit), and the capacities of the aircraft use that same unit.